Common Cold Symptoms

 We know there is no cure for the cold virus but there are a number of remedies that have proven effective in reducing the symptoms and duration of the cold.
 The best defense is a balanced immune system.
 There is a way to achieve this but we'll save that for last.
 Cold and cough remedies help to reduce symptoms giving much needed relief but will not reduce the duration of the cold.

 Vitamin C is often thought to be a cure all for colds but truth is once the cold sets in there is no certainty it will help.
 Vitamin C helps when taken as a regular supplement.
 A study group showed that those who took Vitamin C regularly were 50% less likely to get a cold.
 The maximum daily intake of vitamin C for adults is 2000 milligrams.
 Vitamin C in lemons when taken with a tea does help the immune system as a strong antioxidant and reduces inflammation and swelling.

-Zinc might also have effects against viruses.
-It appears to lessen symptoms of the rhinovirus (common cold), but researchers can’t yet explain exactly how this works.
-In addition, there is some evidence that zinc has some antiviral activity against the herpes virus.
+Zinc appears to lessen symptoms of the rhinovirus (common cold), but researchers can’t yet explain exactly how this works.
+There is evidence of its antiviral activity and has been shown to work against the herpes virus.
 Nasal sprays containing zinc are not recommended.
 They may cause permanent loss of smell.
 We get a substantial amount of zinc from various sources so the dosage taken as a supplement should be low and not used daily.
+Zinc picolinate is best to use for it's absorption properties by the body.
 Remember too much is often as bad as too little.

 Congestion and stuffy nose often make for a poor nights sleep but a humidifier with some Vicks Vapo Rub added to the water will greatly reduce congestion and clear the nasal passages.
 Placing some Vicks under the nostril and on the chest will increase the effectiveness of the treatment.
 Some people also apply Vicks to the bottom of their feet, put on a pair of warm socks and swear it helps them feel better.